Bangladesh: Deforestation leaves Rohingya refugees vulnerable | DW | 30.07.2021

 More heavy downpours are expected in the next few days with the monsoon season continuing for another three months.

-Citing initial reports, the UN High Commissioner for Refugees said more than 12,000 refugees had been affected by the heavy rainfall while an estimated 2,500 shelters had been damaged or destroyed.
+Citing initial reports, the UN High Commissioner for Refugees said more than 12,000 refugees have been affected by the heavy rainfall while an estimated 2,500 shelters have been damaged or destroyed.

-The makeshift accomodation built to house the thousands of Rohingya refugees cannot withstand the heavy rains, floods and landslides

 At least 22 people have been killed in and around the camps over the past three days in the landslides and flash floods caused by the heavy rain.
 Experts fear more casualties in the coming week as thousands of people still remain in the vulnerable areas.